Kajal4414/Scripts/Linux/etc/systemd/system/readme.md

     sudo systemctl enable battery-threshold.service
     ```

-4. Once the systemd daemon has been reloaded, you can start the service using the following command:
+4. Once the service is enabled, you can start it using:

     ```sh
     sudo systemctl start battery-threshold.service